Creatbot PEEK-300: Ultra High-Temperature Professional PEEK ULTEM 3D Printer (Second Generation Latest Version)

 A HEPA filter with activated carbon in the chamber wall filters air during material processing.

-Dual-layer air filter showing HEPA and activated carbon layers with directional arrows for airflow, possibly related to Creatbot PEEK-300 printer use.
+HEPA and activated carbon filter layers showing directional air flow in a diagram; related to Creatbot PEEK-300 3D printer operation.

 Dedicated feed tubes route filament from the storage compartment to the dual extruders, with runout sensors integrated into the tubes.

-Creatbot PEEK-300 interior chamber with open door and metal brackets, showcasing industrial design for high-performance 3D printing.
+Creatbot PEEK-300 3D printer open chamber with metal fittings and wires, showcasing industrial build for high-temperature printing.

 What is the mainboard and electronics of the CreatBot PEEK 300?